-- 4. Historic FEMA LOMC or FIRM Panel flood elevation applicable to the subject property as determined by the County Flood Plain Administrator or their designee; - 5.
-Other flood elevation data prepared in accordance with currently accepted engineering practices supplied by the applicant that has been reviewed and approved by the County Engineer or their designee and deemed acceptable by the Floodplain Administrator or their designee; or - 6.
-No less than 2 feet above Highest Adjacent Grade when BFE is unavailable from all other sources and the available data are deemed by the Floodplain Administrator or their designee to not reasonably reflect flooding conditions or where the available data are known to be scientifically or technically incorrect or otherwise inadequate, provided that there is no evidence indicating flood depths have been or may be greater than 2 feet. - Under no circumstance shall a building permit be issued based on a lower BFE proposed by a LOMC request until the revision has been issued by FEMA. - E. Driveways.
+4. Historic FEMA LOMC or FIRM Panel flood elevation applicable to the subject property as determined by the County Flood Plain Administrator or their designee;

+5. Other flood elevation data prepared in accordance with currently accepted engineering practices supplied by the applicant that has been reviewed and approved by the County Engineer or their designee and deemed acceptable by the Floodplain Administrator or their designee; or

+6. No less than 2 feet above Highest Adjacent Grade when BFE is unavailable from all other sources and the available data are deemed by the Floodplain Administrator or their designee to not reasonably reflect flooding conditions or where the available data are known to be scientifically or technically incorrect or otherwise inadequate, provided that there is no evidence indicating flood depths have been or may be greater than 2 feet.

+Under no circumstance shall a building permit be issued based on a lower BFE proposed by a LOMC request until the revision has been issued by FEMA.

+- CE.
+Driveways.
 In the case where roadside swales are the drainage conveyance system, driveway design information shall be included on the plans minimally addressing culvert type, size, invert elevation, and direction of slope of culvert or the placement of ditch block for each at every specific lot.
-If design is not to be lot-specific, design shall be based on worst-case scenario. - F. Affidavit.
+If design is not to be lot-specific, design shall be based on worst-case scenario.
+As-built driveway information confirming the culvert type, size, invert elevations or ditch block elevations shall be submitted to the County by a Florida licensed Professional Surveyor when accessing County right-of-way. - DE.
+Affidavit.
 At time of building application, applicant shall provide an affidavit that the impervious area, lot grading plan, minimum finished floor elevation, and stormwater system complies with the development plan on file with the County.
-If no development plan is on file, applicant shall provide an affidavit that all drainage is held on-site or directly tied to a recognized drainage system and that the lot grading complies with the requirements of this section of code.
-If located within a FEMA Special Flood Hazard Area (SFHA) or flood prone area, the affidavit must also indicate that the lot grading complies with the requirements of Sec.
+If no development plan is on file, applicant shall provide an affidavit that all drainage is held on site or directly tied to a recognized drainage system does not cause adverse impacts to adjacent property.
+If located within a FEMA Special Flood Hazard Area (SFHA) or flood prone area, the affidavit must also indicate that the grading complies with the requirements of Sec.
 6.13.5.
 Flood plain storage and conveyance protection.
-The applicant shall provide a sketch with the building application indicating the drainage intent. - G. Construction.
-All stormwater runoff increases during construction and following shall be kept on-site or directed to swales, ditches, or piping to approved drainage areas with adequate capacity.
+The applicant shall provide a sketch with the building application indicating the drainage intent. - EG. Construction.
+All stormwater runoff increaseincreases during construction and following must-shall be kept on-site or directed to swales, ditches, or piping to approved drainage areas with adequate capacity.